MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

 ### *Require Provision*

 Various services requires provision, so you can adjust the requirement by the help of this option.
-Te selection of provision type in 'General' section is prerequisite for 'Req Provision'.
+The selection of provision type in 'General' section is prerequisite for 'Req Provision'.

 ### *Max Price*